-2. Limitations on Enrollment
+23. Limitations on Enrollment

 - a.
-Enrollment may occur during fall, spring, and summer terms, but not during winter intersessions. - b.
-First-time Special Admit students are limited to one course.
-Returning or continuing Special Admit students may enroll in up to two courses. - c.
-Special Admit students may not enroll in pre-collegiate courses unless students are participating in a pre-approved special program authorized by the College. - d.
-Students may not enroll in a College course to alleviate a high school deficiency. - e.
-Students who have previously enrolled and who have dropped their courses and/or have not made satisfactory progress will not be allowed to continue as a Special Admit student.
+Full-time enrollment of K-12 grade level students, who have not graduated or have not been released is not permitted. - ab.
+Enrollment may occur during fall, spring, and summer terms, but not during winter intersessions.

-- f.
-Special Admit registration dates will be assigned as referenced in AP 5055 Enrollment Priorities. - g.
-Special Admit students will be charged all applicable fees paid by regular and provisionally admitted students, except for enrollment, health, and student activities fees, as referenced in BP 5030 Fees. - h.
+- bc.
+First-time Special Admit students attending the course solely on the College campus, are limited to enrollment in one course.
+Returning or ontinuing Special Admit dents and students enrolling in courses taught at the high school campus may enroll in up to two courses more than one course if approval is granted by both the high school and the College. - ed.
+Special Admit students may not enroll in pre-collegiate courses unless students are participating in a CCAP-approved course or students are participating in a pre-approved special program authorized by the College. - de.
+Students may not enroll in a College course to alleviate a high school deficiency unless approved by the local high school. - ef.
+Students who have previously enrolled and who have dropped their courses and/or have not made satisfactory progress will not be allowed to continue as a Special Admit student. - fg.
+Special Admit registration dates will be assigned as referenced in AP 5055 Enrollment Priorities, unless the course is being offered under CCAP. - gh.
+Special Admit students will be charged all applicable fees paid by regular and provisionally admitted students, except for enrollment, health, and student activities fees, as referenced in BP 5030 Fees, unless they are exempt under dual enrollment for courses offered at the high school as either CCAP or non-CCAP. - hi.
 Enrollment may be limited in a particular course for Special Admit and other minor students, including those from a particular high school, if enrollment exceeds the maximum allowable per State Education Code. - B. Talented Elementary and Secondary Students through the 9th Grade